tahanasir/ExpCalculator/README.md

 ==============

-C program to calculate exponential numbers using a recursive function in logarithmic time in terms of the exponent inputted.
+C program to calculate exponential numbers using a recursive function in logarithmic time in terms of the exponent input.